LeoJoaquinO/tienda_ecommerce/README.md

 4.  **Set up Environment Variables (Optional for Local Dev):**
     *   Rename the `.env.example` file to `.env.local`.
     *   The application will run with **hardcoded sample data** by default.
 You do not need to fill in any keys to run the app locally.
-    *   If you *want* to connect to a development database, you can pull the connection string from your Vercel project by running `vercel env pull .env.local` or by manually copying it from the Neon console into your `.env.local` file as `DATABASE_URL`.
+    *   If you *want* to connect to a development database, you can pull the connection string from your Vercel project by running `vercel env pull .env.local` or by manually copying it from the Neon console into your `.env.local` file as `POSTGRES_URL`.
     *   For payment testing, you can add your **Mercado Pago Test Credentials**.
 You can find your PublicKey and Access Token in your [Mercado Pago Developer Dashboard](https://www.mercadopago.com/developers/panel/credentials).
     *   For the newsletter form to work, you will need to add your **Mailchimp Credentials**.
     ```env
     # --- DATABASE (OPTIONAL FOR LOCAL DEV) ---
     # If this is not set, the app will use hardcoded sample data.
-    # DATABASE_URL="postgres://..."
+    # POSTGRES_URL="postgres://..."

     # --- MERCADO PAGO (USE TEST CREDENTIALS) ---
     MERCADOPAGO_ACCESS_TOKEN="YOUR_TEST_ACCESS_TOKEN"